NeverBeLazyG/bash-ai-plus/README.md

 Tools are nothing more than a shell script with a `init` and `execute` function.\
 You can find examples and available tools in the [tools folder](https://github.com/Hezkore/bash-ai/tree/main/tools).\
 Feel free to move them to your `~/.bai_tools` directory to enable them!

+##  The history function is what it makes it different to the Original script by Hezkore/bash-ai.

 ## Known Issues